 2. Property Mappings

 The properties associated with records in HubSpot and Salesforce are not identical.
-When you create a new integration, you have to map the properties of your contacts to sync with fields in Salesforce.
+When you create a new integration, you must map your contacts' properties to sync with fields in Salesforce.

 For example, if you collect form information about what project management tool a prospect uses and you want that information to appear in Salesforce, you need to create a property mapping to do so.